mahsankhaan/kubernetes_with_jenkins/README.md

 Kubernetes:
 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation

 In this tutorial, we will learn about CI&CD using Jenkins on IBM Kubernetes service.
-We will use [Helm](https://helm.sh/) a package manager for Kubernetes to configure Jenkins.

 ## Prerequisites